tkareine/jekyll-minibundle/README.md

 The plugin works with Jekyll's watch mode (auto-regeneration, Jekyll option `--watch`), but not with incremental feature enabled (Jekyll option `--incremental`).

+Minibundle plugin does not affect the behavior of Jekyll's [built-in asset conversion][JekyllBuiltInAssets].
+The plugin is designed to incorporate the results produced by external asset tools only.

 ## Features